StackVista/stackstate-docs/stackpacks/integrations/openmetrics.md

    - **exclude_labels** - list of labels to be excluded.
    - **prometheus_timeout** - set a timeout for the OpenMetrics query.
    - **ssl_cert** - If your OpenMetrics endpoint is secured, enter the path to the certificate and specify the private key in the `ssl_private_key` parameter, or provide the path to a file containing both the certificate and the private key.
-   - **ssl_private_key** - required if the certificate linked in `ssl_cert` does not include the private key.
+   - **ssl_private_key** - required if the certificate linked in `ssl_cert` doesn't include the private key.
 Note that the private key to your local certificate must be unencrypted.
    - **ssl_ca_cert** - the path to the trusted CA used for generating custom certificates.
    - **extra_headers** - a list of additional HTTP headers to send in queries to the OpenMetrics endpoint.
 Can be combined with autodiscovery template variables.
 For example, `"Authorization: Bearer %%env_TOKEN%%"`.
 4. Wait for the Agent to collect data from the OpenMetrics endpoint and send it to StackState.